Suffering a work injury is stressful for you and your entire family. You may be out of work and your bills mounting.

 You don’t know how you will be able to afford the medical treatment you need to recover from your injuries.
-This is where we come in.
+This is where our work injury law firm comes in.

 The board-certified workers’ compensation lawyers at Mehta & McConnell will assist you at every step of your claim to ensure you receive all of the workers’ compensation benefits you are entitled to under the law.

 Can I Be Forced Back to Work After an Injury?

 The North Carolina Workers’ Compensation Act and Industrial Commission Rules contain specific provisions addressing an injured worker’s return to work.

 Your employer and its insurance company must follow these steps before they can compel you to return to work.

 Your employer must offer you “suitable employment.”
 There are different definitions for “suitable employment” depending on the status of your medical treatment.

 If you are still actively treating for your work injury and your doctor has not placed you at maximum medical improvement, your employer can offer you light-duty work.

 Your employer must offer you light duty work that is within the work restrictions assigned by your doctor.